Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 ### Landing Page
-The home page is very simple but I think quite eyecatching, a photo of the band and links to the rest of the website.
+The home page is very simple but I think quite eyecatching, a photo of the band and links to the rest of the website and a small amount of information about the other pages included.
 At current there is only a single photo on the carousel, i'd like to add more to this in future.
 *credit for the photo here goes to Getty Images*